elbeardmorez/nixTools/slack/README.md

   d, download PKG [ARG]  : pull packages matching 'PKG' from either
                            local or remote resources
     where [ARG] can be:
+      np, no-package   : do not, where supported, download the slack package
-      src, source  : also download source tarball and build script
+      ns, no-source   : do not, where supported. download source tarball and build script

   l, list [ARG1 [ARG2]]  : list packages types of ARG1, or search
                            in list